 A DVPN places certain conditions on the person which may include:

 - stopping him/her from entering, and being within a certain distance of, your home;

 - stopping him/her from making you leave or excluding you from your home;

 We can intervene in cases even if we do not have enough evidence to bring a criminal charge.

-Within 48 hours of the issue of a DVPN, a hearing at a Magistrates court will decide if a DVPO should be issues.
+Within 48 hours of the issue of a DVPN, a hearing at a Magistrate's court will decide if a DVPO should be issued.
 They will also decide the length of time of the DVPO (between 14 and 28 days).

 The scheme also provides help and advice on the support services available.
 Offenders are also advised of services that can help them.

 Bright Sky is a domestic abuse support app developed by Hestia in partnership with Thames Valley Partnership and the VodaFone foundation.
 It is free to download and use is widely used by people who are experiencing domestic abuse, professionals, family members and others.